Campus Jobs Hiring Right Now

 Student Resource Desk Assistant

-The position will begin on January 20th, 2026 through the spring semester.BASIC FUNCTION AND RESPONSIBILITYStudent resource desk assist in the day-to-day operations and provide excellent customer service.
+The position will begin on August 24th, 2026 through the fall semester.BASIC FUNCTION AND RESPONSIBILITYStudent resource desk assist in the day-to-day operations and provide excellent customer service.
 Student employees are expected to fulfill duties outlined in Core concepts, Customer Service, Administrative Skills, Communication and Teamwork, Safety and Security, and Community support.CHARATERISTIC DUTIES AND RESPONSIBLITIES• Customer Serviceo Assist College of Education Faculty, Staff, Students and Guests.
 Provide directions and assistance according to departmental expectations.
 Answer phone, transfer calls assisting callers in a courteous manner and take detailed messages.o Provide accurate information on and about campus resources to College of Education Faculty, Staff, Students and Guests and make referrals to Professional staff as appropriate.o Maintain a well-ordered and professional work environment.• ADMINISTRATIVE SKILLSo Check out/in borrowed items and equipment according to departmental policies.o Complete all paperwork, audits and assignments as directed.o Sort mail, place in appropriate mailboxes.o Receive and distribute packages from UPS, FED EX, etc. according to departmental policies.o Proficiently use computer systems including FACIL within 6 months of employment.
 Accurately and completely input information into the systemo Complete trainings on Technology as scheduled with technical support staff.
 This includes items checked out or used to help set up or tear down during presentations or events among other duties as identified that technology is used.• COMMUICATION AND TEAMWORKo Accurately and professionally communicate with faculty, staff, students, visitors, and other desk staff team members.o Communicate accurate and detailed information with professional staff in a timely manner.o Accurately communicate information between shifts by utilizing desk logs and in person at the beginning or end of a shift.o It is important you show up for your scheduled shift and report when you are unable to work in a timely fashion.
 Communicate with team members if you need to have someone pick up or swap a scheduled shift with you.
 Always send an email to Administrative Supervisor and Technical Support staff with noted change requests requesting confirmation of the change.o Serve as a positive role model representing the College of Education as well as the Technology Resource help desk team.• COMMUNITY SUPPORTThroughout the year, we support numerous professional development programs, workshops, and college presentations or events, these will require staff to successfully complete various task (but not limited to) duties as outlined:o Process Service ticket request in Cherwell with accurate and detailed information when troubleshooting technology support.o Enter reservations in FACIL with accurate and detailed information for equipment requests.o Address inquiries and complaints from faculty, staff, students, and the public as needed.o Enter Facility Management (FM) maintenance tickets as requested by faculty, staff, students, or guests of the College.o Lift a minimum 25 lb. box from package deliveries for various departments and programs (i.e., Fed Ex, UPS, DHL etc.)o Welcome participants for programs, greet presenters or panelists.o Carry, lift, stretch, reach over your head, bend down, set up/tear down technology needs for presentation.o Clean up presentation space; remove/return technology equipment and verify room is returned to original set up.o Provide information such as direction to restrooms, single use restrooms, drinking fountains, lactation room (South Lindquist), vending machines, etc.o At all times, remain positive and professional when working with internal and external customers.In addition to these duties and others as assigned, you will be provided instructions and directions.
 During presentations or events hosted in the N110 area, we all may be expected to assist with directions and instructions as well

 This list a small sample of what is in Handshake.
 View all opportunities: